felipeagc/vkrender/README.md

 ### GLTF models
 - [x] Figure out a way to scale a whole model (probably a member matrix for GltfModel that multiplies before passing to GPU)
 - [x] Load glTF models
 - [x] Figure out UV flipping of GltfModels
+- [ ] Animation

 ### Mesh generation
 - [ ] Mesh class